Symphyta: taxon details and analytics

 Sawfly

-Sawflies are wasp-like insects that are in the suborder Symphyta within the order Hymenoptera.
-The common name comes from the saw-like appearance of the ovipositor, which the females use to cut into the plants where they lay their eggs.
-The name is associated especially with the Tenthredinoidea, by far the largest superfamily in the suborder, with about 7,000 known species; in the entire suborder, there are 8,000 described species in more than 800 genera.
+Sawflies are wasp-like insects that belong to the suborder Symphyta within the order Hymenoptera.
+Their common name comes from the saw-shaped ovipositor of the female, which she uses to cut into plant tissue when laying eggs.
+The largest and most diverse group of sawflies is the Tenthredinoidea, a superfamily that includes most of the approximately 8,000 described species in more than 800 genera worldwide.

 ...Symphyta in languages: